Silverthrone Caldera: Drainage

 From Kingcome Glacier in the southern part of the caldera, the Kingcome River flows south into the head of Kingcome Inlet northeast of Broughton Island.
 Trudel Creek, a tributary of the Kingcome River, originates from the head of Trudel Glacier and flows southwest along the inferred southeastern boundary of the Silverthrone Caldera.
 Charnaud Creek originates from a valley-filling lava flow adjacent to the southeastern boundary of the caldera and flows southwest into the Kingcome River.
 At the terminus of Pashleth Glacier in the northern part of the caldera is Pashleth Creek; it flows northwest into the Machmell River which flows west into Owikeno Lake at the head of Rivers Inlet.

 Selman Creek, a tributary of Pashleth Creek, flows to the northeast from Selman Lake at the northwestern end of the Silverthrone Caldera.
 From an unnamed glacier just south of Selman Lake at the western end of the central volcanic ridge, the Wakeman River flows south into Wakeman Sound of Kingcome Inlet.
 Catto Creek originates from an unnamed glacier on the central volcanic ridge and flows southwest across the inferred southwestern boundary of the caldera before it empties into the Wakeman River.
+Silverthrone Glacier flows southeastward from Silverthrone Mountain through a valley to Klinaklini Glacier, which lies at the head of the West Klinaklini River.

+Mountains

+Silverthrone Mountain is the highest point of the Silverthrone Caldera, whose summit has variously been given elevations of 2860 m, 2865 m and 3160 m.
+Mount Somolenko, 2660 m in elevation, lies within the caldera south of Silverthrone Mountain between the Klinaklini and Kingcome glaciers.
+It is named after Nicholas Somolenko, a leading aircraftman of the Royal Canadian Air Force who was killed in World War II when his aircraft was shot down on June 7, 1944.
+Just southwest of Silverthrone Mountain also between the Klinaklini and Kingcome glaciers is Mount Overill, so-named after William Overill who was a Canadian Army soldier killed in action on October 6, 1943, during World War II.
+Mount Kinch, 2380 m in elevation, lies between the Trudel and Kingcome glaciers.
+Its name is an extension of the World War II theme; James Kinch was a signalman of the Royal Canadian Corps of Signals who died on September 7, 1941.
+Petrovsky Peak, west of Mount Kinch, reaches an elevation of 2300 m.